HegemanLab/Leaf-Spray-Code/README.md

 Takes a list of mz values and ouputs either a VanKrevelen scatter plot or heat map.
 For more detailed information about these scripts, see the VanKrevelen repo in this group.

 ## Hegeman Lab - University of Minnesota Twin-Cities
 This code was developed for use in the Hegeman Lab at the University of Minnesota Twin-Cities.
-If you use this script in your research, please don't forget to site us.
-Additionally, if there are any questions about how to use this code, feel free to contact [Adrian Hegeman](hegem007@umn.edu).
+If you use this script in your research, please don't forget to acknowledge or cite publication.
+Additionally, if there are any questions about how to use this code, feel free to contact [Adrian Hegeman](mailto:hegem007@umn.edu).